 Alright enough for the introduction, let’s jump into the highlights of Roi Et!
 Like always with pictures, videos and the exact location on the map.

-Bueng Phlan Chai
+Bueng Phlan Chai Park

 Every afternoon from about 4pm when the hottest hours of the day are over, locals of all ages pour into the Bueng Phlan Chai, a beautiful and spacious park and pond.
 There are young couples, students, adults who come from work, people who run around the scenic pond, families and elderlies all of them enjoying the relaxed and quiet atmosphere, buying snacks and drinks from the vendors or taking a pedalo trip on the pond (40 Baht per 30 minutes).

 Bueng Phlan Chai is located right in the center of town and it’s quite likely that you will come here almost every day during your trip as this is the place where Roi Et really comes to life.
 The majority of the very few foreign restaurants are also located here, most of them can be found at the western end of the pond.
-There’s also two sights you should give a visit: A tall walking Buddha statue at the northern end and the Sanlak Muang (city pillar) on a small hill with great views at the southern end of the island.
+There’s also two sights you should give a visit: a tall walking Buddha statue at the northern end and the Sanlak Muang (city pillar) on a small hill with great views at the southern end of the island.

 Temples in Roi Et